JoanStinson/UnityDesignPatternsReference/README.md

    > Similar to the State pattern, but with an extra feature that gives objects the ability to roll back to a previous state.
 * ### Observer
    It's a publish/subscribe pattern, which allows a number of observer objects to see an event.

    ![Diagram](https://github.com/JoanStinson/RetroRPGPatterns/blob/main/Diagrams/Behavioral%20Patterns/Observer.png)

+   > Any publish/subscribe structure forms part of this pattern.
+This way, C# [Delegates](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/), [Actions](https://docs.microsoft.com/en-us/dotnet/api/system.action-1?view=net-6.0), [Event Actions](https://www.reddit.com/r/csharp/comments/m7o16r/what_is_the_difference_between_action_and_event/) and [EventHandlers](https://docs.microsoft.com/en-us/dotnet/api/system.eventhandler?view=net-6.0) are its most basic implementation.
+[Click Here For A Summary Of All](https://medium.com/nerd-for-tech/c-delegates-actions-events-summary-please-8fab0244a40a).
+Unity's API has [UnityActions](https://docs.unity3d.com/ScriptReference/Events.UnityAction.html) and [UnityEvents](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html) which are basically a wrapper of these C# events, but made available through the Inspector.
+From this point on, the pattern can be expanded to be more or less decoupled until reaching it's final form, which would be a Message or Event Bus System.
+Here is a basic implementation using Scriptable Objects: [Event Bus System with Scriptable Objects](https://github.com/JoanStinson/SlotsMachine).
 * ### State
    Allows an object to alter its behavior when its internal state changes.